dino-/ks-rest/README.md

 You will need the [hsinstall](https://github.com/dino-/hsinstall/releases) utility version 2.6 or later for this procedure.

+If you get an error during compile about `zlib.h` you may need to install a native library.
+On Debian-based distros, install `zlib1g-dev`

 Run the script `./util/package.sh` and you should see a `ks-rest/ks-rest_VER.deb` file with the current version.
 Check the contents if you wish with `dpkg-deb -c ...` This file can be added to the ks-rest release